Bernard Herrmann: Collaborations with Orson Welles

 When Welles gained his RKO Pictures contract, Herrmann worked for him.
 He wrote his first film score for Citizen Kane (1941) and received an Academy Award nomination for Best Score of a Dramatic Picture.
-The aria from the fictional opera Salammbo, which Kane's wife Susan Alexander (Dorothy Comingore) performs, was also composed by Herrmann.
+The aria from the fictional opera Salammbô, which Kane's wife Susan Alexander (Dorothy Comingore) performs, was also composed by Herrmann.
 Welles wanted Herrmann to do a pastiche of real operas, writing in a telegram "Here is a chance for you to do something witty and amusing."
+Herrmann used techniques he had learned in radio: "The movies frequently overlook opportunities for musical cues which last only a few seconds-that is, from five to fifteen seconds at the most-the reason being that the eye usually covers the transition.
+On the other hand, in radio drama, every scene must be bridged by some sort of sound device, so that even five seconds of music becomes a vital instrument in telling the ear that the scene is shifting."
+On his use of leitmotifs in the score, he remarked: "I am not a great believer in the 'leitmotiv' as a device for motion picture music-but in this film its use was practically imperative, because of the story itself and the manner in which it is unfolded."

-Herrmann composed the score for Welles's The Magnificent Ambersons (1942); like the film, the music was heavily edited by RKO Pictures.
+Herrmann also scored Welles's The Magnificent Ambersons (1942); like the film, the music was heavily edited by RKO Pictures.
 When more than half of his score was removed from the soundtrack, Herrmann bitterly severed his ties with the film and promised legal action if his name were not removed from the credits.

-Herrmann was music director for Welles's CBS radio series The Orson Welles Show (1941–1942), which included the debut of his wife Lucille Fletcher's suspense classic The Hitch-Hiker; Ceiling Unlimited (1942), a program conceived to glorify the aviation industry and dramatize its role in World War II; and The Mercury Summer Theatre on the Air (1946).
-"Benny Herrmann was an intimate member of the family", Welles told filmmaker Peter Bogdanovich.
-Between the films by Welles, he wrote the score for William Dieterle's The Devil and Daniel Webster (1941), for which he won his only Academy Award.
+Herrmann was music director for The Orson Welles Show (1941–1942), which included the debut of his wife Lucille Fletcher's suspense classic The Hitch-Hiker; Ceiling Unlimited (1942), a program conceived to glorify the aviation industry and dramatize its role in World War II; and The Mercury Summer Theatre on the Air (1946).
+Welles told Peter Bogdanovich that "Benny Herrmann was an intimate member of the family".

+Between the films by Welles, he scored William Dieterle's The Devil and Daniel Webster (1941), for which he won his only Academy Award.
+He recalled layering four violin tracks on top of each other, and "another effect which we got from recording the sound of singing telephone wires at 4 a.m.
+It was always used whenever the devil (Walter Huston) appears."

+Herrmann used large sections of his score for The Campbell Playhouse adaptation of Rebecca for Robert Stevenson's Jane Eyre (1943), the third film in which Welles starred.
+Other notable scores of the decade include John Brahm's Hangover Square (1945) and John Cromwell's Anna and the King of Siam (1946).
+His score for Joseph L. Mankiewicz's The Ghost and Mrs. Muir (1947) was a personal favorite.

-Herrmann was among those who rebutted the charges Pauline Kael made in her 1971 essay "Raising Kane", in which she revived controversy over the authorship of the screenplay for Citizen Kane and denigrated Welles's contributions.
+Herrmann rebutted the charges Pauline Kael made in her 1971 essay "Raising Kane", which revived controversy over the authorship of the screenplay for Citizen Kane.
+He reworked music from the film in Orson Welles Raises Kane.